 Proceedings of the Nanosat Symposium, 18-19 October 2016, (link still not available).

 IGOSat – A 3U CubeSat for Measuring the Radiative Content in Low Earth Orbit and Ionosphere

-Nuclear Instruments and Methods in Physics Reasearch A, to be submitted
+Nuclear Instruments and Methods in Physics Reasearch A, March 2018

 Apart from participating to various conferences, the IGOSat team, together with the communication team of the LabEx and the support from the Space Campus, organized the Second Workshop dedicated to students’ CubeSats.
 This workshop was held on July 6th and 7th 2017 at IPGP.
 It gathered students, engineers and scientists working on the different French CubeSat project (plus OPS-sat from ESA and different private companies).
 The first goal of this workshop (and its originality compared to other nanosat workshops) was to be focused on the students’ needs: what information is relevant and where to get it ?